archivesspace/archivesspace/UPGRADING_1.5.0.md

 2015](https://archivesspace.atlassian.net/browse/AR-1182), we have
-implemented the [Container Management Plugin](https://github.com/hudmol/container_management) developed by by Yale University and [Hudson Monlongo](http://www.hudsonmolonglo.com/)into the core ArchivesSpace code.
+implemented the [Container Management Plugin](https://github.com/hudmol/container_management) developed by by Yale University and [Hudson Monlongo](http://www.hudsonmolonglo.com/) into the core ArchivesSpace code.
 You can read more about the original container management plugin at [ArchivesSpace @ Yale blog](http://campuspress.yale.edu/yalearchivesspace/2014/11/20/managing-content-managing-containers-managing-access/)